tramyardg/UnitTestViaJava/README.md

 ```
 Review
 1. Use inject annotation in class under test
-2. Create a module and use bindings
+2. Create a module and use bindings to bind the parameters of the class under test's constructors
 3a.
 Create an `Injector` instance.
 3b.
 Initialize the injector with `Guice.createInjector(moduleName)` which takes module as parameter
-4. You can now create a new instance of the class under test.
+4. You can now create a new instance of the class under test and initialize it as
+`injector.getInstance(ClassUnderTest.class)`